mbroberts1019/gina-research-website/src/home-content/index.md

 title: Homepage
 bio: >-
-  I am a scientist generally interested in how we can grow food without destroying the environment.
+  I am a scientist generally interested in how we can grow food without destroying the environment (physical and social).
 I like approaching this question using data.
 I also enjoy making data accessible and impactful through visualizations and stories.

-  You can see my general resume here (Mikey I need help here).
+  Want to contact me?
+Shoot me an email.

+  virginia(dot)nichols(replace this with at)gmail(dot)com
 education:
   - dates: (anticipated graduation Aug 2021)
     institute: 'Ph.D.
 Crop Physiology, Iowa State University'